REDUCING THE AVIATION SECTOR’S ENVIRONMENTAL FOOTPRINT

 Environmental innovations pursued by Airbus in the production process include the pioneering use of a chemical-free milling process for fuselage panels; more environmentally-friendly painting processes; and steps to minimise energy and water consumption during the production cycle.

 For its aircraft product line, Airbus continues to work on quieter and more fuel efficient jetliners.
-Its A380 is a benchmark for fuel efficiency and low noise levels, and such new-generation jetliners as the A350 XWB will push this envelope even further.
-With 25 per cent less fuel consumption than current-generation aircraft, the A350 XWB is designed to be efficient from gate-to-gate, providing the long-range market’s leading environmental performance.
+Its A380 is a benchmark for fuel efficiency and low noise levels, and the A350 XWB is pushing this envelope even further.
+With 25 per cent less fuel consumption than current-generation aircraft, the A350 XWB was designed to be efficient from gate-to-gate, providing the long-range market’s leading environmental performance.

 Management of hazardous substances